Fuxy526/f-icon/README.md

-##CSS-ICON
+##f-icon

-Icons created by pure css.
+Icons created by pure css with one element.